smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment
 (UE or the client App end-point) and the Internet.
 The UPF is capable of generating SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively.
 SCONE signaling occurs over the existing data path.
-The following diagrams illustrate how throughput advice is conveyed within the 5G, highlighting the role of user-plane. network elements in signaling throughgput advice to applications.
+The following diagrams illustrate how throughput advice is conveyed within the 5G, highlighting the role of user-plane. network elements in signaling throughput advice to applications.

 NOTE: SCONE Advisor shown in the diagram is a logical representation and is illustrative of a function within the UPF that is responsible for determining the Throughput advise value.
 The implementation of SCONE signal is up to the network equipment vendor.